needle-mirror/com.unity.splines/Documentation~/tangent-modes.md

 ### Mirrored Bezier mode

-Set a knot's tangents to point in opposite directions and have equal magnitudes.
+Set a knot's tangents to point in opposite directions and have equal lengths.

 A knot in **Mirrored** mode always points to its **Out** tangent.
 If you move tangents in **Mirrored** mode, the parent knot rotates to point to its **Out** tangent.
 If you rotate a knot in **Mirrored** mode, its tangents rotate with it.

 > [!NOTE]
 > For splines with non-uniform scaling, a knot in **Mirrored** mode might not point to its **Out** tangent.
 Non-uniform scaling is when the Scale in a Transform has different values for the x-axis, y-axis, and z-axis.
 For example, a spline with Scale values of (1 , 5, 10) has non-uniform scaling.

 If you select a tangent and set it to **Mirrored** mode, it mirrors the opposite tangent.
-For example, if you set an Out tangent to **Mirrored**, the In tangent's magnitude and direction change, but the Out tangent's magnitude and direction do not change.
+For example, if you set an Out tangent to **Mirrored**, the In tangent's length and direction change, but the Out tangent's length and direction do not change.

 ### Continuous Bezier mode

 Align a knot's tangents so they always point in opposite directions.
-The magnitude of tangents in **Continuous** mode are independent of each other and you can set them to different values.
+The length of tangents in **Continuous** mode are independent of each other and you can set them to different values.

 A knot in **Continuous** mode always points to its **Out** tangent.
 If you move tangents in **Continuous** mode, the parent knot rotates to point to its **Out** tangent.
 If you rotate a knot in **Continuous** mode, its tangents rotate with it.